OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 A fundamental idea of OAuth is that an application can be a [security principal](/windows/security/identity-protection/access-control/security-principals) unto itself, just like a user or a group, with its own identity and set of permissions.
 In the most typical scenarios, when the user takes an action in the Office Add-in that requires the online service, the add-in sends the service a request for a specific set of permissions to the user's account.
 The service then prompts the user to grant the add-in those permissions.
 After the permissions are granted, the service sends the add-in a small encoded *access token*.
 The add-in can use the service by including the token in all its requests to the service's APIs.
 But the add-in can act only within the permissions that the user granted it.
 The token also expires after a specified time.

 Several OAuth patterns, called *flows* or *grant types*, are designed for different scenarios.
-The following two patterns are the most commonly implemented:
+The following two patterns are the most commonly implemented.

 - **Implicit flow**: Communication between the add-in and the online service is implemented with client-side JavaScript.
 This flow is commonly used in single-page applications (SPAs).
 - **Authorization Code flow**: Communication is *server-to-server* between your add-in's web application and the online service.
 So, it is implemented with server-side code.